-Rigoletto is an opera in three acts by Giuseppe Verdi.
-The Italian libretto was written by Francesco Maria Piave based on the play Le roi s’amuse by Victor Hugo.
-Despite serious initial problems with the Austrian censors who had control over northern Italian theatres at the time, the opera had a triumphant premiere at La Fenice in Venice on 11 March 1851.
+Luciano Pavarotti performs in the iconic opera by Giuseppe Verdi.
+Rigoletto, a three-act opera by Verdi, features an Italian libretto by Francesco Maria Piave, based on Victor Hugo’s play Le roi s’amuse.
+Despite initial opposition from Austrian censors controlling northern Italian theaters at the time, the opera premiered triumphantly at La Fenice in Venice on March 11, 1851.

-It is considered by many to be the first of the operatic masterpieces of Verdi’s middle-to-late career.
-Its tragic story revolves around the licentious Duke of Mantua, his hunch-backed court jester Rigoletto and Rigoletto’s beautiful daughter Gilda.
-The opera’s original title, La maledizione (The Curse), refers to the curse placed on both the Duke and Rigoletto by a courtier whose daughter had been seduced by the Duke with Rigoletto’s encouragement.
-The curse comes to fruition when Gilda likewise falls in love with the Duke and eventually sacrifices her life to save him from the assassins hired by her father.
+Regarded as one of the defining operatic masterpieces of Verdi’s middle-to-late career, Rigoletto tells a tragic tale involving the debauched Duke of Mantua, his hunchbacked jester Rigoletto, and Rigoletto’s beautiful daughter, Gilda.
+The opera’s original title, La maledizione (The Curse), refers to the curse cast upon both the Duke and Rigoletto by a nobleman whose daughter was seduced by the Duke, with Rigoletto’s encouragement.
+The curse is fulfilled when Gilda falls in love with the Duke and ultimately sacrifices her life to save him from assassins hired by her father.

 Act 1

-At a ball in his palace, the Duke sings of a life of pleasure with as many women as possible: “Questa o quella” (“This woman or that”).
-He has seen an unknown beauty in church and desires to possess her, but he also wishes to seduce the Countess of Ceprano.
-Rigoletto, the Duke’s hunchbacked court jester, mocks the husbands of the ladies to whom the Duke is paying attention, and advises the Duke to get rid of them by prison or death.
-Marullo, one of the guests at the ball, informs the noblemen that Rigoletto has a “lover”, and the noblemen cannot believe it.
-The noblemen resolve to take vengeance on Rigoletto.
-Subsequently Rigoletto mocks Count Monterone, whose daughter the Duke had seduced.
-Count Monterone is arrested at the Duke’s order and curses the Duke and Rigoletto.
-The curse genuinely terrifies Rigoletto.
+At a ball in his palace, the Duke sings about indulging in pleasures with numerous women: “Questa o quella” (“This woman or that”).
+Having noticed a mysterious beauty in church, he desires her, but also aims to seduce the Countess of Ceprano.
+Rigoletto, the Duke’s mocking jester, ridicules the husbands of women the Duke is pursuing, advising the Duke to dispose of them by prison or death.
+A guest named Marullo informs the noblemen that Rigoletto has a “lover,” which they find hard to believe.
+They decide to take revenge on Rigoletto.
+Soon, Rigoletto mocks Count Monterone, whose daughter the Duke had seduced.
+Monterone curses both the Duke and Rigoletto, which deeply unsettles Rigoletto.

-When Rigoletto has gone, the Duke appears and overhears Gilda confess to her nurse Giovanna that she feels guilty for not having told her father about a young man she had met at the church.
-She says that she fell in love with him, but that she would love him even more if he were a student and poor.
-As she declares her love, the Duke enters, overjoyed.
-Gilda, alarmed, calls for Giovanna, unaware that the Duke had sent her away.
-Pretending to be a student, the Duke convinces Gilda of his love: “È il sol dell’anima” (“Love is the sunshine of the soul”).
-When she asks for his name, he hesitantly calls himself Gualtier Maldè.
-Hearing sounds and fearing that her father has returned, Gilda sends the Duke away after they quickly trade vows of love: “Addio, addio” (“Farewell, farewell”).
-Alone, Gilda meditates on her love for the Duke, whom she believes is a student: “Gualtier Maldè!… Caro nome” (“Dearest name”).
+When Rigoletto leaves, the Duke arrives and overhears Gilda confiding in her nurse, Giovanna, about a young man she met at church.
+Gilda admits her love for him, desiring him even more if he were poor and a student.
+The Duke, pretending to be a student, convinces her of his love: “È il sol dell’anima” (“Love is the sunshine of the soul”).
+When Gilda asks his name, he hesitantly says he is Gualtier Maldè.
+Hearing noises and fearing her father’s return, Gilda sends the Duke away, and they exchange vows of love: “Addio, addio” (“Farewell, farewell”).
+Alone, Gilda reflects on her love for the Duke, whom she believes to be a student: “Gualtier Maldè!… Caro nome” (“Dearest name”).

 Act 2